bharagha/eas-fork/metro-ai-suite/metro-vision-ai-app-recipe/smart-intersection/tests/README.md

 ## Running tests

-Use `pytest` to run tests.
-You can run either Docker or Kubernetes based tests.
-By default, pytest executes Docker tests only.
-To run Kubernetes tests, use the `-m kubernetes` option.
-You can also use the `-m docker` option to explicitly run Docker-based tests.
+Use `pytest` to run tests based on either Docker or Kubernetes, using the `-m docker` or `-m kubernetes` options.
+Docker is the default, so you do not need to define it explicitly.

 ```bash
 # Run all Docker tests (default)